What is Video Streaming: System Requirements Comparison

 You’ll have to factor in your equipment, workflow, necessary features, and budget.
 If you need a certain feature that’s offered in one of these applications and not in the other, your decision may be easier.

-We highly recommend taking advantage of the trials from these software options.
+We highly recommend taking advantage of the trials of these software options.
 That way, you can test them out to see which you prefer, and you can answer for yourself which is best for you.

 If you prefer a simple solution for use with Dacast, we offer a themed version of each streaming video software for simple integration with our platform.
 You also have the option to stream live video on your website through our video streaming platform.